Morse theory for group presentations

 Computational approaches to this problem have proven to be limited by the exponential complexity of the algorithms \cite{MR2253006, bridson2015complexity, MR1970867, KS16, MR1727164, MR1829485, MR1921712}.
 Most of them are based on the exploration and exhibition of possible transformations of type (1)--(3) from a given presentation.
-However, in \cite{bridson2015complexity} M. Bridson exhibited examples of rather small balanced presentations of the trivial group for which it is physically impossible to exhibit an explicit sequence of $Q^{**}$-transformations trivializing them (i.e. transforming them into $\langle~|~\rangle$).
+However, in \cite{bridson2015complexity} M. Bridson exhibited examples of rather small balanced presentations of the trivial group for which the minimum length of any $Q^{**}$-simplification sequence to $\langle~|~\rangle$ is super-exponential in the total length of the relators (and hence, computationally intractable with standard methods).
 In this article, we present a method which combines topological and combinatorial tools, that allows the computational exploration of presentations which are $Q^{**}$-equivalent from a given one without the need of exhibiting the actual list of transformations.
-This alternative technique to find $Q^{**}$-transformations, based on a refinement of discrete Morse theory, enables us to show that some well known potential counterexamples to the conjecture do satisfy it.
+This alternative technique to find $Q^{**}$-transformations, based on a refinement of discrete Morse theory, enables us to show that some well known potential counterexamples to the conjecture can be easily $Q^{**}$-trivialized.
+Moreover, we also apply this theory to presentations of non-trivial groups, proving that some potential counterexamples to the \textit{generalized Andrews-Curtis conjecture} \cite{Ba18} do satisfy it.